 pache AH-64 helicopters passed overhead, MQ-1C Gray Eagle unmanned aircraft systems circled, and light attack MD 500 Defenders piloted by the famous "Night Stalkers" maneuvered nearby.
-No, this was not Afghanistan, Iraq or any area outside of the continental United States.
+No, this was not Afghanistan, Irag or any area outside of the continental United States.
 This was the scene where the historic 2nd Battalion 44th Air Defense Artillery Regiment conducted Indirect Fire Protection Capability (IFPC) Table VIII certifications.
 Co-located with the 101st Combat Aviation Brigade on Sabre Army Airfield, the 2-44th ADAR built lasting relationships, broke barriers in innovative training, and tested the unit's logistical strength in sustaining for more than 72 hours in an austere environment.
 Building a varsity team requires stringent self-reflection, broadening culminating training events, and logical processes for feedback and reflection.

 During the two-week event, two batteries of Counter-Rocket Artillery and Mortar protection drove numerous tactical vehicles to a training area unfamiliar to the battalion.
 Located at the end of the helicopter staging tarmac, two Land-Based Phalanx Weapon Systems emplaced and operated, simulating a deployed environment defending the commander's critical assets.
-The remaining equipment consisting of the Engagement Operations Cell, two Sentinel Radars, Battery Command Post, and Q-50

-Lightweight Counter-Mortar Radar emplaced in a field adjacent to the active runway, behind the staging tarmac.
+The remaining equipment consisting of the Engagement Operations Cell, two Sentinel Radars, Battery Command Post, and Q-50 Lightweight Counter-Mortar Radar emplaced in a field adjacent to the active runway, behind the staging tarmac.
 Historically, battalion IFPC Table VIII certifications were conducted in garrison operations, in the motor pool and battery footprint.
 This accomplished the mission in certifying crews and testing weapon system proficiency but lacked the additional initiatives in building unit readiness through challenging and realistic training.
 The future battlefield demands units and leaders to possess the drive and determination to cultivate problem solvers and innovators.
 The battalion analyzed past certifications and the current skillset of battery Soldiers to determine the need for increasing proficiency in unique challenges.
 Upon reflecting on the weaknesses of the formation and delivering an honest assessment drove initiative in executing Table VIII certifications beyond what is expected.
 Emplacing in a new environment highlighted the importance of meeting the demands for future challenges.
+While this training was largely focused on gunnery certifications, arguably the most important outcome culminated with lessons learned in sustaining forces.
+Battery leadership learned through trial and error the efficiency in crew rotations, utilization of experience in noncommissioned officers for concurrent training, and implementing the Army's sustainment principles listed in ADP 4-0.
+What could be called a 'rocky' start in coordinating class I (rations) and class III (fuel), ended with seamless operations-driven from lessons identified early on to lessons learned and implemented by the conclusion of the training.
+Battery leadership established procedures, disseminated roles, and the unit planned properly for unexpected contingencies.
+The battalion's role in planning the training event consisted of providing the training area, latrines, and evaluators.
+The rest of the time was yielded to the battery command team to resource and establish their operations.
+The batteries enforced basics in utilization of the Troop Leading Procedures through receiving the mission, initiating movement, and operations dissemination.
+Proper planning allowed units time to account for all variables expected in a complex unforgiving environment.
+This process was initiated from the battalion, producing timely orders, synching warfighter functions, and disseminating direct actionable information.